gmartinu/sequelize-auto-migrations/README.md

 This package provide two tools:
 * `makemigration` - tool for create new migrations
-* `runmigration` - tool for apply created by first tool migrations
+* `runmigration` - tool for apply created by first tool migrations - IS BROKEN, i'm still trying to fix.
+* `sequelize db:migrate` - Use this instead for do the migrations!

 ## Install
 `npm install sequelize-auto-migrations`